Sessions vs Visits

 What is it?

-A Session, also known as a Website Visit, represents a group of user interactions with your website that occur within a given timeframe.
-Google Analytics defines a session as a period of continuous user engagement that begins when a user arrives on your site and ends when they leave or after 30 minutes of inactivity.
-Each session can contain multiple activities including page views, events, downloads, form submissions, and e-commerce transactions.
-Sessions are fundamental to understanding user behaviour patterns and website performance, as they capture the complete journey a user takes during a single visit to your site.
+A session is a group of user interactions with a website that occur within a defined timeframe.
+Analytics platforms define a session as a period of continuous engagement that begins when a user arrives and ends after 30 minutes of inactivity or when the user leaves.
+Each session can contain multiple interactions, including page views, events, downloads, form submissions, and e-commerce transactions.
+Sessions are fundamental to understanding user behaviour patterns and website performance, capturing the complete journey a user takes during a single visit.

 Website Visits, also referred to as sessions, track the number of times users interact with your website during distinct periods of engagement.
 Each visit, or session, represents a continuous interaction that begins when a user arrives and ends after 30 minutes of inactivity or when they leave the site.